ZealJared/joplin-plugin-google-fonts/README.md

-# Joplin Plugin
+# Joplin Plugin Google Fonts

-This is your new Joplin plugin.
-It is suggested that you use this README file to document your plugin.

-For information on how to build or publish the plugin, please see [GENERATOR_DOC.md](./GENERATOR_DOC.md)
+This is a plugin to allow you to use a selection of fonts from Google Fonts.